allIsrailProducts/allIsrailProducts/README.md

 ## Want to Contribute?

-1. help us collecting the accurarate data
+1. help us collecting the accurate data
 2. help in creating an UI